trinhthechuong/SynOmics/README.rst

 SynOmics
 ========

-**SynOmics** is a Python library for synthetic genomics and omics data analysis.
+**SynOmics** is a Python library for synthetic clinical and transcriptomics data analysis.

 Features
 --------

-* Synthetic data generation for genomics research
+* Synthetic data generation for transcriptomics research
 * Data analysis and visualization tools
 * Integration with popular bioinformatics pipelines
-* Comprehensive API for custom workflows

 Documentation
 -------------